-In this paper, we focused on TCP performance modeling in terrestrial-satellite hybrid network, where the propagation delay on the terrestrial or satellite portion must be considered.
-Two prevailing approaches: E2E TCP with link layer SR-ARQ support and TCP splitting, were studied and compared.
-Analytical estimates for TCP throughput were derived.
+In this paper, we focused on the issue of performance modeling in terrestrial-satellite hybrid network, where the propagation delay on the terrestrial or satellite portion must be considered.
+Two prevailing proposals, E2E with link layer SR-ARQ support and TCP splitting, were studied and compared.
+Closed-form solutions for TCP end-to-end throughput were derived.
 Simulation results with a large variety of realistic parameter settings were used to prove the validity of the analysis.

-For a single connection, our performance comparison establishes the case for using TCP splitting vis-a-vis E2E TCP with link layer support in a long satellite round trip time (compared with terrestrial round trip time) environment.
+Single-connection performance comparison with TCP splitting to E2E with link layer SR-ARQ support shows the preference of using TCP splitting in the environment with long satellite round trip time (compared with terrestrial round trip time), which is the most case in a terrestrial-satellite hybrid network.
 Nevertheless, with limited buffer and short satellite round trip time such as in LEO systems (SRTT=10ms), the E2E scheme is preferred.

-On the other hand, TCP splitting does not scale well as the number of TCP flows are increased.
-Furthermore, the efficiency of TCP over SR-ARQ(e.g. total E2E throughput) can be significantly improved by allowing more TCP connections and must be carefully considered for future broadband satellite IP networks that must serve many users.
+On the other hand, TCP splitting does not scale well as the number of sharing connections increasing.
+Furthermore, the efficiency of TCP over SR-ARQ(e.g. total E2E throughput) can be significantly improved by allowing more TCP connections.
+Therefore, although most current satellite gateway products are based on TCP splitting, E2E TCP with reliable link layer protocol (e.g. SR-ARQ) is a good potential alternative for broadband satellite IP networks with many users.